jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_gettingstarted.rst

     * You might want to activate/deactivate the top layer in the ``Data Views`` panel, in order to switch back and forth between both layers.
     * Are all pixels that were covered by the vector layer assigned a class?
 Or are some labeled as *unclassified*?
-    * Go back to the algorithm and have a look at the help window on the right, especially at the parameters *Minimal overall coverage* and *Minimal winner class coverage*, and see if you find out why not all pixels are included, given the settings we used.
+    * You might want to have a look at the help window again, especially at the parameters *Minimal overall coverage* and *Minimal winner class coverage*, and see if you find out why no♂t all pixels are included, given the settings we used.

+|

+.. admonition:: Feel comfortable with the EnMAP-Box interface now...?

+    ... then have a look at our :ref:`User Guide <usr_guide>` section, and dive deeper into the matter!